belakm/oko/README.md

 # oko
-Parser for XML from web source.
+Parser for XML from a web source.